-The term "workforce" refers to all people actively involved in accomplishing the work of your organization, including paid employees (e.g., permanent, part-time, temporary, and telecommuting employees, as well as contract employees supervised by the organization) and volunteers, as appropriate.
-The workforce includes team leaders, supervisors, and managers at all levels.
+The term "workforce" refers to all people actively involved in accomplishing the work of your organization, including paid employees (e.g., permanent, part-time, temporary, telecommuting employees, as well as contract employees supervised by the organization) and volunteers, as appropriate.
+The workforce includes administrators and supervisors at all levels.